-The exhibition of Yevgeny Zolotko is a mental picture composed of fragments of the past and at the same time a dislocated site-specific spatial experience.
-The artist observes the present situation of Viivikonna, a community near the town of Sillamäe, through the verbal memories of the former and current habitants.
-The mining town was built by the prisoners of war in 1955, during its glory days the population was several thousand people, now barely a few dozen.
+The exhibition of Yevgeny Zolotko in Sillamäe Museum was a mental picture composed of fragments of the past and at the same time a dislocated site-specific spatial experience.
+The artist displayed the present situation of Viivikonna, a community near the town of Sillamäe, through the verbal memories of the former and current habitants.
+The mining town was built by prisoners of war in 1955.
+During its glory days, the population was several thousand strong but currently, it stands at barely a few dozen.

-The core of the exhibition project are the monologues, geographically linked to Viivikonna’s central Rahu street, its grand Stalinist architecture now mostly in ruins.
-In addition, social, economic and ethnographic input is exhibited, illustrating the linear and at times dramatic co-dependency of the settlement and the quarry of the same name.
-Information boards are supplemented with objects found in Viivikonna that bring its time capsule to Sillamäe Museum.
+The core of the exhibition project consisted of the monologues geographically linked to Viivikonna’s central Rahu Street and its grand Stalinist architecture now mostly in ruins, and it illustrated the linear and at times dramatic co-dependency of the settlement and the quarry of the same name.
+The black and white photos displayed in the showcases were supplemented with objects found in Viivikonna that functioned as a time capsule.

 Thank you: Aala Gitt, Aleksandr Popolitov, Yelena Gorneva, Town of Sillamäe, Evelin Salumaa, Kirill Tulin, Pavel Mihhailov, Stanislav Netchvolodov, Cultural Endowment of Estonia